python-odin/odin/docs/examples/csv_codec.rst

 Handling errors
 ===============

-As resources are generated while reading the validation errors also need to be handled as they are generated.
-The default behavior is for a validation error to be raised when a invalid row is encountered effectively stopping processing, however it may be valid to skip bad rows or a report of bad rows may need to be generated and stopping processing is not a good solution.
+As resources are generated as each CSV row is read any validation errors raised also need to be handled.
+The default behavior is for a validation error to be raised when a invalid row is encountered effectively stopping processing.
+However, it may be valid to skip bad rows or, a report of bad rows can be generated and processing continued.

 There are two approaches that can be used: